 Ronnie has also cultivated goals that he would like to achieve once he is stable, and ready to move back to his home community.
 He’s exploring different career paths, one of which is to become a social worker helping at-risk youth.

-His pathway to recovery is ongoing, but he wants to motivate and inspire other who may be struggling and unsure of how to take the first step.
+His pathway to recovery is ongoing, but he wants to motivate and inspire other who may be struggling and are unsure of how to take the first step.

 “It’s never too late to turn your life around.
 If you decide to come into a treatment program, come in with the mindset where you’re ready to [go to a] group and improve yourself.
 Every single person on this planet has this undiscovered potential inside of them, the potential to do absolutely anything in this world.
 As soon as you start cleaning your act up and the fog from the drugs or alcohol is out of your mind, you’ll start realizing what’s in you.”